MarinaBartulov/myToken-ICO/README.md

 - Connect MetaMask to the app using imported account
 - Input the amount of tokens you would like to buy (You must have enough ETH in your wallet for that)
 - One MYT costs 0.001 ETH
-- The app is also deployed to IPFS
+- The app is also deployed to IPFS: https://ipfs.io/ipfs/QmWf3HxfX9vR8sN69HXQyog4PUbraU9AxFnW7x6tYz7Dff/
 - If you have IPFS node on your machine you can access it using this URL: http://127.0.0.1:8080/ipfs/QmWf3HxfX9vR8sN69HXQyog4PUbraU9AxFnW7x6tYz7Dff/
-- Or you can access it using this URL: https://ipfs.io/ipfs/bafybeid3sn6ekpswn2onxg44hhg2r5jtesvan2iy7piqjjd5hm7kveqmsi/